 Australia is HUGE

 First and foremost, Australia is a very big country.
 It’s almost as big as the United States, meaning the climate varies wildly from the north to the south.
-While places like Tasmania may experience a true winter, it’s always warm up north!
-If you visit during the off-season you can choose between true winter down south, a more mild climate in places such as Sydney or Brisbane, and year-round warmth up in Cairns or Darwin.
+While places like Tasmania may experience a true winter, snow and all, it’s always warm up north!
+If you visit during the off-season you can choose between winter down south, a milder climate in places such as Sydney or Brisbane, or year-round warmth up in Cairns or Darwin.

-Since parts of Australian have a tropical climate, they only have two seasons – wet and dry.
+Since northern parts of Australian have a near-tropical climate, they only have two seasons – wet and dry.
 The dry season runs from April to November, meaning you can take advantage of the better weather in the off-season.
-Places such as Kakadu National Park are actually better to visit in the dry season due to lessened chances of flooding and better access to certain areas of the park.
+Places like Kakadu National Park are actually better to visit in the dry season due to lessened chances of flooding and better access to certain areas of the park.
 Less rain also means clearer skies and better pictures, which is always a plus!

 It’s no secret that Australia can be expensive, but prices tend to go up during the high season when everyone is trying to take advantage of Australian summer.
 Accommodation, tours, and even flights are much cheaper in the winter.
 You’ll also find that everything from tours to restaurants books up less quickly, so you’re more likely to be able to change your mind at the last minute and be more flexible with your plans.
 If you’re looking to make the most out of Australia without breaking the bank, visiting in the off-season is your best bet.

-If you’ve ever seen a picture of Bondi Beach in the summer, you know just how crowded Australia gets in the summer.
+If you’ve ever seen a picture of Bondi Beach in the summer, you know just how crowded Australia.
 If you visit in the off-season, you’ll still get to experience beautiful Australian beaches without having to fight for a spot to lie down.
 Really – Sydney still gets occasional beach days even in the winter!
 Again, fewer crowds also make for better pictures.
 Bondi is beautiful any day of the week, but seeing it nearly empty is truly an experience.